House of Dahn

-Dahn, also Tan, Tann or Thann, is the surname of a noble family from the Palatinate region of Germany.
+The Dahn family, also Tan, Tann or Thann, is a German noble family from the Palatinate region of Germany.

 Name

 The name Dahn, Tan, Tann or Thann often occurs in these variations as a surname.
 For example, there is also a Franconian aristocratic family, the von Tanns.
 The person who is often named in the literature as the progenitor of the lords of Dahn, Anshelmus de Tannicka, is clearly not connected to the Palatine Dahns, but just bore a similar name.

 Ministeriales of the bishops of Speyer

 It is probable that the Dahns who resided in the southern Palatinate Forest had not migrated there from elsewhere, but were a long-established family.
 They appear several times in late 12th century records as imperial ministeriales, but later acted more often as ministeriales for the bishops of Speyer.
 A ministerialis was someone appointed to work for an important clerical or secular lord.
 They were originally unfree knights who were used by their masters to manage their estates.
 Some of them made careers in the management and administration for their masters and rose in social standing, leaving their former unfree status behind them.
 An old fief of the Dahns was mentioned in 1285, which the family was granted by the Bishopric of Speyer in Hinterweidenthal, near the town of Dahn and which came from the imperial abbey of Hornbach.
 It is therefore quite possible that the southwest Palatine or Wasgau Dahns originally came from the retinue of the abbey at Hornbach.
 This connexion may be the reason that the Dahns were initially employed as imperial ministeriales and then increasingly as ministeriales to the bishop.